oracle-devrel/devo.tutorials/lol-article-2.md

 Collection match has 1013284 documents left to process
 ```

 From 31000 players, we have extracted about 1.2 million matches, and from these matches, we have processed only about 200.000 of them (since the matchups collection has an average of five documents per match).
-It looks like we will not need to download any more new games before processing the remaining matches.
-We will keep executing the code to increase the dataset for creating the model in the next article.
+It looks like we won't need to download any more new games before processing the remaining matches.
+We'll keep executing the code to increase the dataset for creating the model in the next article.

 ## Next Steps

-After creating this data structure, we prepare for the next article, where we will do a deep dive into the training of the model for 1v1 matchups.
-We will use TensorFlow as the main framework for ML operations, and likely will explore PyTorch to make an introduction to two of the most notable ML libraries available for Python.
+After creating this data structure, we prepare for the next article where we'll do a deep dive into the training of the model for 1v1 matchups.
+We'll use TensorFlow as the main framework for ML operations and explore PyTorch, making an introduction to two of the most notable ML libraries available for Python.

-Hoping to see you in the next article where we will start training our 1v1 prediction model.
+Hoping to see you in the next article where we'll start training our 1v1 prediction model.

 ## How can I get started on OCI?